muratk5n/thirdwave/en/README.md

 ---

-Scott Adams says it's about eating the right food, cooking knowledge helps you enjoy the right food.
+Scott Adams says it's about eating the right food, gastro knowledge will help you enjoy the right food.

 [[-]](https://youtu.be/N96UmjmpTVg?t=46)